kanehekili/VideoCut/README.md

 The current version is written in python3 and uses the qt6 widget kit.

-## :boom: EasyPlayer Video/Audio player included
+## :boom: VideoPlay Video/Audio player included
 As a spinoff a player has been introduced.
 It handles pictures, plays videos and audio files.

 ### Prerequisites